googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the file at the local path provided has been deleted previously :
 Throws a `FileDoesNotExistException` :
     > **FileDoesNotExistException :** Folder Mapped to the local path provided has been deleted.

+1. If the folder at the local path provided has been moved previously :
+Throws a `FileHasBeenMovedException` :
+    >" **FileHasBeenMovedException :** Folder Mapped to the local path provided has been moved to another location within the drive."

 ## Create File API